Notes On… Everyday Mindfulness

 It’s about being with.

-With the tension.
+Being with the tension.

 With the sensation.

-It can be stunningly simple.
+It can be small, even invisible.

-It’s gently naming what’s here in the moment: tight jaw, clenched hands, racing thoughts—okay, I’m here with that.
+It’s gently naming what’s here in the moment.

-Everyday mindfulness is how we remind the nervous system:
+Everyday mindfulness reminds your nervous system:

 You are safe in this breath.